Skip to Content Top

 Pest Library

-What You Need To Know About Pests In The Greater Phoenix Area
+What You Need to Know About Pests in the Greater Phoenix Area

 Rodents, insects, arachnids, and weeds are all referred to as pests.
 Being a pest means that their negatives outweigh their benefits; they are organisms that are unwanted, dangerous, or damaging to people or property.
 Knowing some basic information about the pests that live in our region, including why pests are on your property, where they live, and how to make them feel unwelcome, is the best way to protect your home and family from their potential dangers.